groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 Here, both machines are on the same network with the lower machine taking the address "192.168.192.1/24".
-It should be noted that the addresses used for the interconnection network must not used reused elsewhere so as to ensure the correct.
+It should be noted that the addresses used for the interconnection network must not reused elsewhere.

 ### Initial network configuration